sinemad/cppm-acme-cert-manager/docs/02-how-it-works.md

 ## Startup Decision Tree

-Every time the container starts, `entrypoint.sh` evaluates the current state of the certificates and takes only the minimum action required.
+Every time the container starts, `entrypoint.sh` runs a one-time migration check (`migrate_from_env`) to auto-populate `servers.json` from any legacy `.env` configuration, then iterates over every server in `servers.json`.

 ```
 Container starts
 │
+├─ servers.json empty?
+│    YES → Warn.
+Start web server and supercronic anyway.
+│          Add a server via web UI or `cppm-servers add`, then restart.
+│
+└─ For each server in servers.json:
+       │
        ├─ FORCE_RENEW=true in .env?
        │    YES → Issue both certs (--force) → Install flat files → Upload to CPPM
        │
        ├─ <domain>.ecc.cer AND <domain>.rsa.cer both exist?
        │    YES → Log subject + expiry.
-Start supercronic.
 NOTHING ELSE.
        │          This is the normal path on every restart after initial setup.
        │
        ├─ acme.sh internal state has both certs but flat files are missing?
        │   (happens after a container rebuild before --install-cert ran)
        │    YES → --install-cert only → Upload to CPPM
        │          No DNS challenge.
-No contact with Let's Encrypt.
+No contact with the ACME CA.
        │
        └─ No certificates found (true first run or partial state)
-      → Cloudflare DNS-01 challenge → Issue ECC + RSA → Install → Upload to CPPM
+              → DNS-01 challenge via configured provider → Issue ECC + RSA
+              → Install → Upload to CPPM
 ```

 ---